-Syllogism might go a little bit like this.
+A syllogism might go a little bit like this.
 The biblical God is loving.
 The biblical God is good.
 The biblical God is holy.
 The biblical God is wise.
 The biblical God is all-powerful.
-Massive evil exists in the world, therefore, the biblical God does not exist.
+Massive evil exists in the world, therefore the biblical God does not exist.

-Now, there are some who see this as such a serious dilemma that is sort of puts the Christian at maybe 4th and 40 on his 10-yard line.
-And the only option is to punt, change the subject, or snap back with Deuteronomy 29:29, “The secret things belong to the Lord,” and kick that as far as you can into enemy territory.
+Now, there are some who see this as such a serious dilemma that it sort of puts the Christian at maybe fourth and forty on his ten yard line.
+And the only option is to punt, change the subject, or snap back with Deuteronomy 29:29, “The secret things belong to the Lord,” kick that as far as you can into enemy territory.
 Is that the best that we can do when pressed against our theological end zone?
 Absolutely not.

 Not only an answer that you can understand, but an answer that you can joyfully accept.
-And answer in which you can rejoice.
-And it’s not one of the inadequate short answers like, well, God’s not responsible.
-Adam and Eve are, which only poses the question as to why God allowed Adam and Eve the option of making sinful choices.
+An answer in which you can rejoice.
+And it’s not one of the inadequate short answers like, “Well, God’s not responsible.
+Adam and Eve are,” which only poses the question as to why God allowed Adam and Eve the option of making sinful choices.
 He created them.